-Recommendations for Developing an Institutional Program Animal Policy
+Recommendations for Developing an Institutional Ambassador Animal Policy

 Membership in AZA requires that an institution meet the AZA Accreditation Standards collectively developed by our professional colleagues.
 Standards guide all aspects of an institution's operations; however, the accreditation commission has asserted that ensuring that member institutions demonstrate the highest standards of animal care is a top priority.
 Another fundamental AZA criterion for membership is that education be affirmed as core to an institution's mission.
 All accredited public institutions are expected to develop a written education plan and to regularly evaluate program effectiveness.